BrianComposer/zardinolab/README.md

 4. **Separation between generation and rendering**.
 5. **Clean packaging** for open-source distribution.

-## How this refactor improves the original codebase

-The original project already had a strong conceptual core: separate note and rhythm generators, support for Markov chains, a logistic map, cellular automata, and a BNF-style symbolic grammar.
-It also used a score-assembly pipeline and exported to MusicXML through `music21`.
-These ideas appeared in the original experimental modules and are now reorganized into a cleaner public package.

-This refactor keeps those same generative families, but replaces fragile list-based event encoding with dataclasses, enforces typed interfaces, normalizes naming, separates models from generators, and moves score export into its own dedicated exporter layer.

 ## Example workflows

 ### 1. Markov pitch + cellular rhythm